Longwater1234/simplejavaserver/README.md

 # simplejavaserver

 Simple JAVA server with almost zero dependencies.
-The only external dependency is org.json.JSONObject
+Using Java's built-in libraries The only external dependency is `org.json.JSONObject`